jpap19/AWS-Cloud-Cost-Optimization/README.md

 STEP 2: STEP 2: Create a lambda function to delete any Snapshot that has a volume not attached to a virtual machine (EC2 instance).

-Will go the lambda dashboard click on create function, choose python as runtime, keep the default permission and create the lambda function.
+From the lambda dashboard click on create function, choose python as runtime, keep the default permission and create the lambda function.

 2.1 Lambda function created: <br/>